-After successful completion of prerequisite credits for the award of degree, a Transcript comaining performance of all academic years will be issued as a final record.
-Duplicate transcripts will also be issued if required after the payment of requisit fee and ACHA'NDRA'PRASAD
+After successful completion of prerequisite credits for the award of degree, a Tranperformance of all academic years will be issued as a final record.
+Duplicate transcripts w if required after the payment of requisite fee and also as per norms in vogue.